w3f/research/docs/polkadot/networking/1-overview.md

    the internals of which are outside the scope of Polkadot, chosen by each parachain for themselves.

-3. Parachain block attestation: collators also generate additional data (called PoV) and pass this to the parachain validators.
-The ultimate aim of the PoV is for the parachain validators to efficiently check that every parachain block satisfies the parachain validation function.
-To generate the PoV, the collators also need data from the relay chain, sent back by the parachain validators in an earlier stage of this process.
+3. Parachain block attestation: collators also generate additional proof-data and pass this to the parachain validators.
+The ultimate aim of this is for the parachain validators to efficiently check that every parachain block satisfies the parachain validation function.
+To generate the proof-data, the collators also need data from the relay chain, sent back by the parachain validators in an earlier stage of this process.

 4. Relay-chain protocols: parachain validators attest to the validity of any parachain blocks they have been sent, and distribute these attestations to the other validators.
-Then validators (that might have been assigned to any parachain) collate attested blocks plus relay chain transactions into a relay chain block, and finalise the block.
+Then all the validators collate attested blocks plus relay chain transactions into a relay chain block, and finalise the block.

 5. Inter-chain messaging: after a relay chain block is finalised and this fact is communicated back to the parachains, they check if these blocks contain